KxSystems/kx-vscode/README.md

 - Run q file in new q instance

     If q is installed and executable from the terminal, you can execute an entire script on a newly launched q instance using this option.
-When executing a file on a new instance, it will launch in the terminal and allow you to interrogate the active q process from the terminal window within VS Code.
+When executing a file on a new instance, it launches in the terminal and allows you to interrogate the active q process from the terminal window within VS Code.

 ### Insights query execution

-kdb Insights Enterprise offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with kdb Insights Enterprise which are not available with kdb processes.
-It is necessary to have an instance of kdb Insights Enterprise running and have created a connection to it within the kdb VS Code extension
+kdb Insights Enterprise offers enhanced connectivity and enterprise level API endpoints, providing additional means to query data and interact with kdb Insights Enterprise that are not available with kdb processes.
+You must have an instance of kdb Insights Enterprise running and have created a connection to it within the kdb VS Code extension.

 Similarly, you can execute arbitrary code against kdb Insights Enterprise.
 The code is executed on a user-specific sandbox process within the kdb Insights Enterprise deploy.
 The sandbox is instanciated upon the first request to execute code when connected to a kdb Insights Enterprise connection.
-It remains active until timed out or until the user logs out.
+It remains active until timed out or until you log out.

 - Data sources